riscv/riscv-elf-psabi-doc/riscv-elf.md

 The addresses of the vector or mask values on the stack are passed according to the integer calling convention.

+The vector in V-extension is scalable vector.
+What the scalable vector means is the vector length is unknown for the compiler.
+Structs could not contain scalable vectors.
+The maximum possible value for V-extension is LMUL = 8 vector.
+If users use the scalable vector as the container for fixed-length vector, the maximum possible container type is LMUL = 8 vector.
+To define the behavior for LMUL = 1, 2, 4, 8 is enough for the V-extension.

 v0-v31, vl, and vtype shall not be preserved across procedure calls.

 There is no scalar values passed through vector registers.
 There is no vector